markstringer-dti/markstringer-dti.github.io/dti.md

 Or they can be angry that Person 2 has brought a cabbage.

 Person 1: And that's dinner is it?
 You know cabbage doesn't agree with me!
-Remember what happened last time.
+Remember what happened last time?
 You're such an ass-hole Kevin.

 The thing about both of these responses is that they move the action forward.
 They take someone's first idea, no matter how humble, and move it forward.

 In improvisation, this is known as "Yes and."
 Accepting whatever your partner gives you and amplifying it.
 The opposite of "Yes and" is called blocking.

-So for example, if we go back to what will forever now be known as the "Cabbage scene," and get Person 1 to knock again on the imaginary door.
+So, for example, if we go back to what will forever now be known as the "Cabbage scene," and get Person 1 to knock again on the imaginary door.
 Person 2 could respond to the "offer" (as it's called) of the cabbage with some kind of bizarre argument.

 Person 1: Hello!
 I've brought you a cabbage.

-Person 2: No you haven't that's a Pomeranian poodle.
+Person 2: No, you haven't, that's a Pomeranian poodle.

 or: